flyingsl0ths/aria/README.md

-# Breeze
+# Aria

-A GUI toolkit made using SFML and modern C++ inspired by Google's material design
+A cross-platform GUI toolkit built using SFML and modern C++ inspired by Google's material design